UltimateForm/mordhauPersistentTitles/README.md

 This bot allows you to
 - have custom tags (or titles) in front of player's names, i.e. you can tag a player with name "FFAer" or "Champion".
 These tags will last until they're removed. **Note that if you add a tag to player while he is ingame he will need to rejoin server for tag to take effect**
+  - the difference between this and the much simpler rcon's `renameplayer` is that this one will persist across sessions, the tag will persist even after player logs out or round ends
-- have specific server messages spawn when selected players join server
+- have specific server messages automatically spawn when selected players join server

 These features are managed via discord